 As this event will be broadcast live, we strongly suggest running through the steps above well in advance of the first match starting.
 This way, if anything doesn’t work as expected, you’ll still have time to get help from your VPN’s customer support staff and might not have to miss any of the game.

-How to watch the 2019 Six Nations for free in the UK
+Where to watch the Six Nations 2021 for free on UK TV

 Note that as you’ll be watching live content as it airs on TV, UK legislation requires you to have a TV License.
 However, none of these services actually verifies that you have one, so this is all too easy to accidentally overlook.